Our courses are suitable for practitioners, educators, and organisations seeking reflective professional development rather than clinical training.

 As bespoke training for organisations and teams

-Delivery is shaped to the context and developmental stage of the children being supported.
+Session structure and timing are shaped to the setting, professional role, and developmental stage of the children being supported.

 Enquire with Tessa Ann for upcoming dates or bespoke training options